sethgeyer/rake-warmup/README.md

 Now that you know the basic syntax, try writing some rake tasks of your own.
 Be sure to add them to the Rakefile.

-- write a rake task that prints out the current time (check at the Time class)
+- write a rake task that prints out the current time (check out the [Time](http://www.ruby-doc.org/core-2.1.2/Time.html) class)
 - change the greet task from above to ask for the user's name, then print "Hello, [name]"

 ## Task Descriptions